Bill Tuiloma

-Bill Poni Tuiloma (born 27 March 1995) is a New Zealand professional footballer who plays as a centre-back or defensive midfielder for Charlotte in Major League Soccer.
+Bill Poni Tuiloma (born 27 March 1995) is a New Zealand professional footballer who plays as a centre-back or defensive midfielder for A-League Men club Wellington Phoenix and the New Zealand national team.

 Tuiloma has represented New Zealand internationally since 2013, and was the first New Zealander to play in Ligue 1, the highest division of French football.

 Early life

 Born in Beach Haven, New Zealand, Tuiloma is of Samoan descent.
-He attended Birkenhead College and Lincoln High School.
+He attended Birkdale Intermediate, Birkenhead College and Lincoln High School.
 He was part of the first intake of players to be invited to the Asia Pacific Football Academy which worked with Chelsea FC.

 Club career

 Marseille

 Following trials with LA Galaxy and Queens Park Rangers, Tuiloma signed a deal with French side Olympique de Marseille in July 2013.

 "I went to QPR and trialed there for a week and somehow, I think they have a connection with Marseille, because Joey Barton was with Marseille for a little while, so I think that’s where they have the connection… So I went there for a week, trialed, played a game as well, came back and got some good feedback from them, and then a few months later they wanted to sign me.
 I was over the moon, I was speechless, it was really good news for me."

 — — Bill Tuiloma on his journey from relative football obscurity to his eventual move to Marseille in a 2013 interview.

 Tuiloma admitted that Queens Park Rangers and Wellington Phoenix were also interested in signing him but preferred to sign for OM.

 Tuiloma made his first-team debut for the club on 7 February 2015, when he came on as a late substitute for Florian Thauvin in a 2–2 draw with Rennes.
 Upon making his debut he became the first New Zealander ever to play in Ligue 1.
 It was one of only two senior appearances he made, however, before signing on loan for Strasbourg for the 2015–16 season, and then permanently for Portland Timbers in 2017.